 We currently run the following projects

-Our Welfare Rights Advice Project has helped thousands of vulnerable people make and maintain benefit claims.
+WRAP has helped thousands of vulnerable people make and maintain benefit claims.
 We also attend assessments and have won over 100% ESA & PIP tribunals.
-We support claimants to maintain their On-Line Universal Credit (UC) Claims; which is a major obstacle as many of our clients are illiterate or have no computer experience.
+We support claimants to maintain their Online Universal Credit (UC) Claims, which is a major obstacle, as many of our clients are illiterate or have no computer experience.
 We address immediate financial poverty through access to food banks and Discretionary Payments.
 Currently, we work very closely with Mind’s Welfare Benefits service and have close relationships with SLaM, Croydon Council and the DWP.

-We run 10 Mental Health Open Forums each year.
+We run 10 Open Forums each year.
 It is designed for service users to come together in a safe environment to meet commissioners and Service Providers, giving them a chance to ask questions and debate current and topical issues/services relevant to their recovery and wellbeing.
 Our forums also attract large numbers of carers and professionals.